HomeSocial MediaHow Social Media Can Impact What You Buy

 • Designing packaging and experiences with “social shareability” in mind

-As consumers become more sophisticated, they increasingly value authenticity in social media marketing.
-The challenge for businesses is to influence purchasing behaviour while maintaining genuine connections.
+As shoppers get more savvy, they put more value on authenticity in social media marketing.
+The challenge for businesses is to shape buying behaviour while keeping those connections genuine.

 What if… instead of paying influencers to promote your products, you invested in creating remarkable customer experiences that people naturally want to share?
 How might this shift your marketing strategy and budget allocation?

-The most effective approaches balance influence with authenticity by:
+The best approaches balance influence with authenticity by:

 1. Prioritising micro-influencers with genuine passion for your category